Happy Friday cord cutters!

-Also: Q&A on a 'senior-friendly' remote for Roku, short cuts, must-see OTA TV, and more.
+Also: Q&A on what tuners do in OTA DVRs, short cuts including some super hot deals, must-see OTA TV, and more.

 As always, if you know of someone who might need some insight or help with cutting the cord on cable or satellite, please forward our newsletter, or use the handy share buttons at the top of this email.